supercooldave/supercooldave.github.io/2017/STS/deliverables.md

         in your system.
 * **Data and System Specification**: A description of the data model underlying your system, perhaps using ER diagrams.
-        A description of the architecture of the system, using UML diagrams, to capture the relationship between the major components of the system.
+        A description of the architecture of the system, perhaps using UML diagrams, to capture the relationship between the major components of the system.
 * **Test Plan**: A description of how you plan to systematically test your system.
+This is not about usability testing, but testing the software to find and remove bugs.
 * **Glossary**: A dictionary of the key terminology used in describing your system.
 For example, if your system records exercise activities which you describe as an _event_, your glossary should state that an _event_ is a record of an exercise activity.
+The terms defined in the glossary should be specific for your system, not generic, software-related
+        terms.

 The system design should support a clean separation between the front- and back-end functionality.